maks/dsg/README.md

 Or - event better, **install sassc**: `brew install sassc`

 ## Autoprefixer
-After compiling .SCSS to .CSS SiteGen calls autoprefixer <yourcss>
+After compiling .SCSS to .CSS DSG calls autoprefixer <yourcss>
 Install autoprefixer with `npm install --global autoprefixer-cli`

 You can turn off Autoprefixer either with `--no-useapfx` or with the appropriate setting in site.yaml